dilyn-corner/ubuntu-core-riscv64/gadget/README.md

 components, but only ships a few objects; the relevant early-stage boot files are bundled in a single file and written to a nonpartition on the device image.

 **NOTE**: this board has an optional dock!
-This particular branch builds with the dock in mind -- if you are using the board without its optional dock, be sure to modify the relevant device tree names!
+This gadget snap is built with the dock in mind -- if you are using the board without its optional dock, be sure to modify the relevant device tree names!

 **NOTE**: while the dock includes an HDMI port, the only way to get output to it requires modifying `sysfs`: